Are you allergic to dog hair or fur?

 We’ve broken down some of the most commonly asked questions about allergies to dog dander: how they work and what causes them.

 Dogs produce a number of allergens found in their urine, saliva, and dander.
 Every breed of dog produces some form of allergen; there’s no such thing as a completely hypoallergenic dog.

 In addition, pollen, dust, and other allergens in a dog’s coat might cause allergy symptoms even if a person isn’t allergic to dogs.

 Dog Hair Allergy Symptoms

-There are two main types of rash you might observe after coming into contact with a dog.
+There are two main types of signs or symptoms of an allergic reaction to dogs hair you might observe after coming into contact with dog hair or fur.

 Hives are a sign of an allergic reaction.
 They won’t necessarily appear on parts of the skin that came into contact with the dog.

 When your immune system comes into contact with an allergen, it releases a flood of histamine into your bloodstream.

 Histamine can leak into your skin and cause irritation.
 This tends to present as raised red bumps, blotches, or patches of skin that itch and burn.

 Hives aren’t always caused by allergies.
 They may also be caused by stress.